 How to find online writing jobs as a copywriter

-If you’re looking for an easy business model/side hustle, consider becoming a copywriter and taking on online writing jobs.
-This is an extremely simple money-making method that almost anyone can have a go at, and which is highly adaptable to fit around your lifestyle.
+If you’re looking for an easy side hustle, consider becoming a copywriter and looking for online writing jobs.
+This is a straightforward money-making method that almost anyone can have a go at.
+It is also highly adaptable to fit your lifestyle, expertise, and more.